sachaamm/unity-http-listener/README.md

 ## Import unity-http-listener as a submodule in a git repository

+## Import unity-http-listener in any Unity version as a package
+- You can easily import the project as a package in any Unity version with [UnityHttpListener package file](https://github.com/sachaamm/unity-http-listener/blob/main/UnityHttpListener.unitypackage) provided in the repository
+- OR
+- You can export the entire repository content as a package to be sure to get latests unity-http-listener features embedded (Check section "Export unity-http-listener as a package").

+**IN ANY CASE :**  You will need to copy the [http-listener-config file](https://github.com/sachaamm/unity-http-listener/blob/main/http-listener-config.json). in the Assets parent folder ( at the root of your project )

 ## Export unity-http-listener as a package

-## Import unity-http-listener in any Unity version as a package
+ 1. Create a Unity project in any version you want
-You can easily import the project as a package in any Unity version with [UnityHttpListener package file](https://github.com/sachaamm/unity-http-listener/blob/main/UnityHttpListener.unitypackage) provided in the repository.
-You will need to copy also the [http-listener-config file](https://github.com/sachaamm/unity-http-listener/blob/main/http-listener-config.json). in the Assets parent folder ( at the root of your project )
+ 2. Clone this repository in the Unity project
+ 3. Right click on the repository main root folder ( unity-http-listener ), click export as a package, select all files in the repository.

 ## the Hello-World Controller Example